 I am an Executor, what do I have to do?

 a) Ensure that funeral arrangements are properly carried out

 b) Calculate the value of the estate and to complete the account detailing the assets and liabilities that must be submitted to HMRC.
 This can sometimes be needed even if no grant is required to deal with the estate.

-e) Ensure that the deceased persons liabilities are settled in full (including the funeral account and any Inheritance Tax liability).
+probate-what-does-it-coste) Ensure that the deceased person’s liabilities are settled in full (including the funeral account and any IHT)

 We can provide as much or as little help as you need.